y-agg/TINDER_BOT/README.md

 ```

 ### IMPORTANT
-IF MODEL ARE ALready trained skip this part
+If Model are Already trained skip this part

 You have to train model before running the [pytinder.py](https://github.com/y-agg/TINDER_BOT/blob/master/pytinder.py)
 for that